RxLaboratory/Duik/src-docs/duik/docs/performance.md

 !!! tip
     A shape layer without animation nor expressions in its content should always be replaced by an image.
-    Even when using the puppet tool, as it works in _pixels_ and not with the vector data, you won't lose quality.
+    Especially when using the puppet tool!
+As it works in _pixels_ and not with the vector data, you won't lose quality, there's no need to keep the vectors.
+And precomposing the shape will fix a lot of issues...

 **It is NOT a good idea to use shapes hoping to be able to scale them**.